 If the defendant’s dog is prone to attacking other domesticated and non-domesticated animals, then it might be admissible in this case; however, it should not be relied upon to prove that a dog is vicious towards other people.
 If a dog was loose in an area in which there was a leash law and attacked the victim, then the owner can be held negligent.

-Admissibility of the Claim That “the Dog Bit Me”
+Admissibility of The Claim: “The Dog Bit Me”

 In many dog attacks, the victim is typically the only one present.
 If the court believes that there is not enough credible evidence to prove that the dog actually bit the victim and the victim was a child, then the child’s doctor may be able to testify based on the wounds caused by the dog.
 The reason why a doctor must testify on behalf of a child is due to the fact that defense attorneys may attack the child’s competence to testify.